Can You Sell a Condemned Property?

 Can I Sell the Property?

 The property itself is yours to sell.
 Unfortunately, it can only be sold as land.
 Again, there is no legal route for selling a condemned structure.
-This is one reason why a homeowner might decide to sell their land “as is” to reputable local buyers who are well-accustomed to handling the details of non-traditional sales, such as those present in a house condemnation scenario.
+This is one reason why a homeowner might decide to sell their land “as is” if they can find reputable local buyers who are well-accustomed to handling the details of non-traditional sales, such as those present in a house condemnation scenario.

 Who Is Responsible For Demolition of a Condemned Home?